sebspion/reqs/draft-selander-lake-reqs.md

 * The AKE shall support different AEAD/MAC algorithms for AKE and OSCORE

 The AKE negotiation must be protected against downgrade attacks.
-[Input for further detailing this is requested.]
+\[Further detailing is requested.\]